ZhijinGuo/ZhijinGuo.github.io/_pages/about.md

   - /about.html
 ---

-Zhijin Guo is a second year PhD in univerisity of Bristol, his research interests are relational graph embedding and applications.
+Zhijin Guo is a third year PhD in univerisity of Bristol, his research interests are relational graph embedding and applications.